add Enumerable#exclude? antonym

 I think I've misunderstood the question posed by Nikolai.
 I've just read it again but I think that the other meaning presented by him doesn't make any sense. "does the array contain the elements that should be excluded?".
 Really?
 I read this like in English:

 Does [1, 3, 5] exclude 4?

 Ask someone that doesn't know anything about programming and see what will she answer to this question.

-#11 Updated by Thomas Sawyer almost 3 years ago
+#11 Updated by Thomas Sawyer about 3 years ago

 There really is no better term b/c all such terms are going to have the same connotations.

 As with "include" if you add an "s" to the word then it reads more like typical English, i.e. "a excludes b ?".
 To use the singular form you have to add a modal verb like "does a exclude b ?"
 Which makes it easy to see that this is the right meaning.

 #12 Updated by Nikolai Weibull about 3 years ago